 Are there barracuda in Texas?

-As a result of numerous intentional and unintentional introductions, you can find bluegill throughout the US as well as northern Mexico.
-Bluegills are found throughout the state of Texas.
+Yes, plenty!
+This is the result of some intentional and unintentional introductions of the species.
+Bluegill are found throughout the state of Texas.